JIC-CSB/dtoolai/docs/source/application.rst

     $ git clone https://github.com/JIC-CSB/dtoolai.git

-The examples in this documentation assumes that you are working from within the ``scripts`` directory in this repository.
+The examples in this documentation assumes that you are working from within the downloaded git repository.
 The command below updates the working directory to this location.

 .. code-block:: console

-    $ cd scripts
+    $ cd dtoolai

 Applying the network to new data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~